ManiVaultStudio/HDF5Loader/README.md

 Loader Plugin for HDF5 based formats such as 10X, TOME and H5AD.

 ## With vcpkg
-Install the hdf5 library with vcpkg instead of retieving it from the lkeb artifactory or building it locally:
+Install the hdf5 library with vcpkg instead of retrieving it from the lkeb artifactory or building it locally:

 ```bash
 ./vcpkg install hdf5[cpp,zlib]:x64-windows-static-md